chiliproject/vagrant/README.md

 ## License

-Copyright (c) 2012 - Felix Schäfer, Holger Just
+Copyright (c) 2012 The ChiliProject Team

 This software is licensed under the MIT license.
 See LICENSE for details.